 Meaning Of The Parable

 Then Peter asked Jesus to explain the meaning of the parable.
 He replied.

 Peter said to Him, “Explain the parable to us.”
 Jesus said, “Are you still lacking in understanding also?
 Do you not understand that everything that goes into the mouth passes into the stomach, and is eliminated?
 But the things that proceed out of the mouth come from the heart, and those defile the man.
 For out of the heart come evil thoughts, murders, adulteries, fornications, thefts, false witness, slanders.
 These are the things which defile the man; but to eat with unwashed hands does not defile the man.”
-Matt 15:15-20 (NAS95S)
+Matthew 15:15-20 (NASB)

 Your mouth reveals who you are.
 You are what you say.
 If the words that come from your mouth are hateful, angry, and unloving, then others will know something about your heart.
 If we listen to our politicians, newscasters, teachers, plumbers, housewives, husbands, children, and other people carefully, we will know something about their hearts.
 But God does not need to listen, He can see your heart.
 He knows who you really are.

 The Holy Spirit wrote this about the hearts of the righteous and the wicked.

 The tongue of the righteous is as choice silver,